bryancolosky/mastercraft/README.md

 # 🧪 Mastercraft

-Mastercraft is a design system crafted by a joint set of visual styles, components, and design assets extended continuously across all digital touch-points.
+Mastercraft is a design system crafted by a joint set of visual styles, components, and assets extended continuously across all digital touch-points.

 ![GitHub](https://img.shields.io/github/license/bryancolosky/mastercraft)